Achille Talon

 Achille Talon is a Franco-Belgian comics series featuring an eponymous main character, created by Greg (the pseudonym of Michel Regnier).
 Starting publication in the Franco-Belgian comics magazine Pilote in 1963, the series presents the comic misadventures of an anti-hero.

 The name derives from "talon d'Achille", the French term for an "Achilles' heel".

 Publication history

 The first Achille Talon gag was published in Pilote on November 7, 1963.
-After several years of gags and increasing popularity, Achille Talon became a dedicated magazine of its own, starting publication on October 1, 1975.
+After several years of gags and increasing popularity, Achille Talon got a dedicated magazine of its own, Achille Talon magazine, starting publication on October 1, 1975.
 Not achieving the intended success, the magazine ceased publication after one year, producing only six issues.
 The album series has produced 46 volumes.
 Achille Talon is presented in two quite different formats: there are album length stories such as Achille Talon et la main du serpent (Achille Talon and the Serpent's Hand), a 44-page story, as well as albums with only gags that run one or two pages each.
-Regardless of format, Achille Talon would typically first appear a couple pages at a time in the weekly magazine Pilote, then be collected later for hardcover or softcover books.
+Regardless of format, Achille Talon would typically first appear a few pages at a time in the weekly magazine Pilote, then be collected later for hardcover or softcover books.